s3rdia/qol/cran-comments.md

 New functions
 * vars_between(): Get variable names between two variables in a data frame.
+* convert_factor(): Converts all given variables to factor.

 New functionality
 * inverse(): Now supports variable names written without quotation marks.
 * keep()/dropp(): Now support variable ranges, like "state:income".
+* any_table(): Removed pre_summed parameter.
+Instead the function now checks on it's own, whether the provided data frame is pre summarised or not.

 Fixed
 * keep(): Variables where always output in provided order. order_vars = FALSE (default) will now output variables in order of appearance.
 * any_table(): Now checks if a column combination is also part of the row combinations.
+* any_table(): Fixed row header variables where sorted alphabetically instead of in provided order.
+Bug was introduced in version 1.1.1.

+Additionally
+* any_table(): Added an error check in case a variable combination was provided, which is not part of a pre summarised data frame.

 ## R CMD check results